This article is for Account Owners and Project Managers.

 Aside from creating a new translation memory when you create a project, you may want to create a new translation memory to centralize and distinguish your saved translations (for instance, Marketing and Product-related translations).

-- Go to Assets > Translation Memory > Create TM.
+- Go to Account Settings > Linguistic Assets > Translation Memory and click Create TM.

 - Name your new Translation Memory.

 - Select a Source Language (the source language for your new translation memory must match the source language of the projects you are writing translations from), and add an optional description.
-You are now able to add your new translation memory to a new or existing linguistic package.
+You can now add your new translation memory to a new or existing linguistic package.